TABLE OF CONTENTS

 Now that adult-use cannabis is legal in Michigan and will soon be Illinois, these states will see an infusion of tax revenue and residents will be able to pursue job opportunities that were never thought possible.

 If you want to learn more about the industry from leading experts, sign up for CTU’s cannabis training certification program.
-Learn all about cannabis medicine, cannabis laws, cannabis cooking, cannabis extractions, how to grow marijuana, how to start a cannabis business, how to get a marijuana job, and stay up-to-date with the latest developments.
+Learn all about cannabis medicine, cannabis laws, cannabis cooking, cannabis extraction training, how to grow marijuana, how to start a cannabis business, how to get a marijuana job, and stay up-to-date with the latest developments.
 This cannabis training program can propel you into a satisfying career in the cannabis industry.
-Sign-up here.

 Michigan Marijuana University & Illinois Cannabis College